The-Wrong-Trousers/website/README.md

 Welcome to the website of my "art museum".
 The museum itself is kinda fictitious, except now it has a website, with some things that could maybe pass for art on it.
+It has a minimalist style to mimic modern art museum websites, featuring art for website navigation.
+...but since my art is rather goofy the website ended up being a bit goofy too.(I see this as a good thing.)

 Let me know if you find any bugs with the image enlarge feature or navigation image effects, especially the subtitles in the gallery page.